College: What to Expect

 Stage 10: Putting it All Together

-By the middle of the second or third tenn of the first year, freshmen usually begin to find that classes, residence hall experiences, social activities, and studies have all meshed into a wellintegrated lifestyle.
+By the middle of the second semester of the first year, freshmen usually begin to find that classes, residence hall experiences, social activities, and studies have all meshed into a well integrated lifestyle.
 It becomes clear that success in college depends upon hard work, but the many wonderful opportunities for personal and intellectual growth are also readily apparent.

 Adapted from a two-part article in the 1997-8 College Board Review entitled "Stress Points in the College Transition, Part H: Off to College," by R. Fred Zuker, Dean of Admission, Financial Aid, and Student Life, University of Dallas, Irving, Texas.